The time to repair the roof is when the sun is shining.John F. Kennedy

 It’s just a wooden box, but it would be wasteful to make it quickly and cheaply, get it out the door, receive payment, and hope cheap materials, crappy hinges, sloppy tolerances and loose joints won’t matter because, with a target useful lifespan of 200 years, Poor Quality Equals Miserable Failure.

 In my experienced professional opinion the only effective way to ensure quality is to actively plan for it during the design phase.
-It would be foolishly optimistic to imagine quality could be achieved otherwise.

-You, Gentle Reader, have of course never suffered this sort of humiliation, but in the interest of sad and abused toolchests everywhere, I bow my shiny bald head, place my hand over my heart (it’s rattling around here in my chest somewhere, although my wife sometimes disagrees) and humbly confess all.
+You, Gentle Reader, have of course never suffered this sort of humiliation, but in the interest of sad and abused toolchests everywhere, I bow my shiny bald head, place my hand over my heart (it’s rattling around here in my chest somewhere, although my wife frequently disagrees) and humbly confess all.
 One or two teardrops fall, …

 In my foolish vanity I repaired it using what I thought were sound techniques and quality materials, but which eventually proved to be inadequate.